Muhidinwarsame/Azure-Cloud-Projects/README.md

 Additionally -you can edit, reset password, revoke session, and delete.

 How to run:
--Sign up for Microsoft Azure subscription
+> Sign up for Microsoft Azure subscription
--Login azure Portal
+> Login azure Portal
--Navigate Azure Active directory
+> Navigate Azure Active directory
--Create a user.
+> Create a user.